VikasSherawat/Aidha-bot/README.md

 # splitwise-chatbot
-This is a chatbot for splitwise on messenger
+This is a chatbot in FB messager created for Aidha.

 # How to build